Data presented here may not be the most recent available

 The president appoints a prime minister who, together with his cabinet, forms the executive branch of the government.

 The Ministry of Economics develops and implements energy policy.
-Latvijas Gaze holds a monopoly on the natural gas market however the gas transmission network is to be unbundled from the company.
+Latvijas Gaze held a monopoly on the natural gas market until the gas transmission network was unbundled from the company.